freifunk-bielefeld/firmware-selector/README.md

 ## OpenWrt/LEDE Firmware Wizard
 ---

-This Firmware Wizard lets a user select the correct firmware for his device.
-Directory listings are used to parse the list of available images.
+The Firmware Wizard is a web interface to let end users select the correct [LEDE](https://lede-project.org/)/[OpenWrt](https://openwrt.org/) firmware for their wireless router.

 [Screenshots](docs/screenshots.md) and a [public example](http://mwarning.de/firmware-wizard/).